 This process, carried out with the support of an external consultant (Crisci & Partners) in order to strengthen its objectivity, showed the overall effectiveness and efficiency of the Board's action, now in its second year in office, despite the persistence of the health emergency due to the COVID-19 pandemic.
-The process also confirmed the adequacy of the composition of the Board of Statutory Auditors, both in terms of experience, skills and knowledge, and of commitment and contribution as provided by each member, also in consideration of the Board of Statutory Auditors to engage in a constant interaction with the Board of Directors and the Board Committees as well as the Boards of Statutory Auditors of subsidiaries.
+The process also confirmed the adequacy of the composition of the Board of Statutory Auditors, both in terms of experience, skills and knowledge, and of commitment and contribution as provided by each member, also in consideration of the addition of a new Statutory Auditor during the year.
+It also confirmed the commitment of the Board of Statutory Auditors to engage in a constant interaction with the Board of Directors and the Board Committees as well as the Boards of Statutory Auditors of subsidiaries.
 The specific induction programs and the initiatives for increasing the understanding of the various businesses, launched by the Company after the appointment of the corporate bodies and continued in 2021, also contributed to the